genouest/biomaj2galaxy/README.md

     * Add new items to data libraries
     * Remove items from data libraries
     * Add new items to tool data tables using data managers
-    * Remove items from data libraries
+    * Remove items from tool data tables

 These scripts are primarily designed to be used as BioMAJ (http://biomaj.genouest.org) post processes, but they can probably used directly from the command line if you need to.